 At birth, no one in Haiti wanted anything to do with him.
 Not even his own mother.

 At death, the entire village of Neply filled the streets to process his casket in final honor, love and respect.
-The entire village.

-And in the crazy way only God can transform hearts, Frantzky’s birth mother came and even offered their family tomb to bury him in.
+In the crazy way only God can transform hearts, Frantzky’s birth mother came and even offered their family tomb to bury him in.

 God never gives up on us and He cares for each of us this same way; taking us from our brokenness, rejection, and pain of this world into His Glory and sharing in Kingship.